 I. INTRODUCTION

-In Genesis 12:1-3 God promises to Abraham that He will create a progeny through him, a people set apart for God’s own possession and purposes.
-Along the way, several generations later via the Patriarch Joseph, the great-grandson of Abraham, the Hebrews found themselves captive in slavery for over 400 years to the polytheistic, pagan culture of the Ancient Egyptians.
-It follows when God finally called them out of bondage under Moses’ leadership that He had some major reprogramming to do; God’s chosen people had absorbed many of the idolatrous, pagan ways of their captors – and who wouldn’t over a 400-year period!
+In Genesis 12:1–3 God promises Abraham that He will create a progeny through him—a people set apart for God’s own possession and purposes.
+Along the way, several generations later via the Patriarch Joseph, the great-grandson of Abraham, the Hebrews found themselves captive in slavery for over 400 years to the polytheistic, pagan culture of the ancient Egyptians.
+It follows, when God finally called them out of bondage under Moses’ leadership, that He had some major reprogramming to do; God’s chosen people had absorbed many of the idolatrous, pagan ways of their captors—and who wouldn’t over a 400-year period!
 (This historical snapshot helps to explain why Israel would be susceptible to worshipping a golden calf that they, themselves, had fashioned in the wilderness of Sinai.)

 This is the third book of the Old Testament immediately following the book of Exodus wherein the Hebrews have escaped the control and influence of the Egyptians.
 In Exodus, Israel receives the Ten Commandments.
-In Leviticus, those Commandments are elaborated on in detail.
-For instance, the sexual sins listed in Leviticus 18 are an elaboration of the 7th Commandment (“thou shall not commit adultery”) recorded in Exodus 20:14.
-Much of Leviticus, however, as it pertains to the ceremonies and rituals that God demanded of His chosen ones, is abrogated in the New Testament; i.e., God’s Old Covenant is replaced by His New Covenant as explained in the NT book of Acts (chapter 2) and Hebrews (chapters 7-10).
-Nonetheless, the spiritual principles that are embedded in the Old Covenant ceremonies, rituals, and laws are timeless and are brought forward in the New Testament in the New Covenant because they are representative of the very nature of God: Prohibitions of homosexuality and same-sex marriage being prime examples.
+In Leviticus, those commandments are elaborated on in detail.
+For instance, the sexual sins listed in Leviticus 18 are an elaboration of the seventh commandment (You shall not commit adultery) recorded in Exodus 20:14.
+Much of Leviticus, however, as it pertains to the ceremonies and rituals that God demanded of His chosen ones, is abrogated in the New Testament, i.e., God’s old covenant is replaced by His new covenant as explained in the New Testament (NT) book of Acts (chapter 2) and Hebrews (chapters 7–10).
+Nonetheless, the spiritual principles that are embedded in the old covenant ceremonies, rituals, and laws are timeless and are brought forward in the New Testament in the new covenant because they are representative of the very nature of God: the prohibitions of homosexuality and same-sex marriage being prime examples.

 Furthermore, many of the ceremonial laws and the prescriptions pertaining to the newly constructed mobile Tabernacle, which contained the Mosaic Law, serve as a precursor, analogy, and prefiguring of the then still future redemptive work of Christ.
 Leviticus aptly and beautifully pictures the salvific work of the future incarnate Savior.